bitshares/bitshares.github.io-old/_technologies/en/referral-rewards-program.md

 <center><img class="img-responsive img-thumbnail" src="/images/wellbalanced.svg"/></center>

 In the case of BitShares, this means setting transaction fees that are high enough to cover all costs, including the cost of customer acquisition, while still being low enough to compete against real competitors.
-Most crypto-currency networks barely charge enough in transaction fees to cover the cost of running the network.
+Most cryptocurrency networks barely charge enough in transaction fees to cover the cost of running the network.
 They attempt to attract users with low fees.
 While low fees are important, undervaluing the service provided is counter productive.
-For this reason, BitShares charges a price that is much higher than competing crypto-currencies but much lower than traditional exchanges and payment networks like Dwolla or PayPal.
+For this reason, BitShares charges a price that is much higher than competing cryptocurrencies but much lower than traditional exchanges and payment networks like Dwolla or PayPal.

 To ensure the cost of customer acquisition is sustainable, the BitShares referral system is designed to always pay out a